Athing Mu stumbles, falls in 800 meters and will not have chance to defend her Olympic title - WTOP News

-The 22-year-old from New Jersey was choking back tears as she headed quickly off the track and through the tunnel after the race.
-She did not immediately come through the media area for interviews.
+Mu is hardly the first athlete to have this happen.
+One of the more memorable and heartbreaking moments on this track came eight years ago in the same event, when Alysia Montano, looking to return to the Olympics, got tripped up in the homestretch and stayed down on the track crying.

+“I have a little mama bear feeling,” said Montano, who is at the track this week doing in-house interviews over the PA system.
+“But the race is brutal sometimes.
+It’s two laps, a tight race and everyone’s feeling scrappy to try to figure out what position they want to get into.”

-The Olympic trials were her first meet of the year after dealing with injuries all season.
+The Olympic trials marked Mu’s first meet of the year after dealing with injuries all season.
 She looked to be in good form in her first two rounds, but was out of the running in the final before the first 200 meters.

-It was Exhibit A of the unforgiving format of the U.S. trials, where the top three finishers make the Olympic team and resumes and past performances mean nothing.
-Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America’s gold-medal win in the 4×400 three years ago in Tokyo.
+Despite the fall, Mu could still go to Paris as part of the U.S. relay pool; she was a key part of America’s gold-medal win in the 4×400 three years ago in Tokyo.

 After winning NCAA, national, world and Olympic championships all before turning 21, Mu won a bronze medal at worlds last year and, afterward, conceded she needed a break from all the pressure, social media and other demands that came along with being tagged as one of track’s great new stars.